Non-Surgical Spinal Decompression

 If you have been having persistent low back pain, you may feel as though you have tried everything.
-Many of us who suffer from this long-lasting and debilitating condition have tired therapy from physiotherapists, massage therapists, chiropractors and osteopaths to no avail.
+Many of us who suffer from this long-lasting and debilitating condition have tired therapy from physiotherapy, massage therapists, chiropractors and osteopaths to no avail.
 It leaves us to wonder if we will ever find any relief.
 Another option that is less known is non-surgical spinal decompression therapy.
 Non-surgical spinal decompression therapy is a therapy which helps you stretch out your back and tries to decrease stress on your joints.
-The premise behind spinal decompression therapy is that by inducing traction via a highly sophisticated machine into your lower back it can help decrease pressure on the disks between your vertebrae.
+The premise behind spinal decompression therapy is that by inducing traction though a highly computerized machine onto your lower back, spinal decompression helps the decrease pressure on the disks between your vertebrae.
 This is important because people who have disc bulges or a disc herniation, it can help them decrease pressure on nerves and reduce symptoms.
-By understanding what and how spinal decompression is, it will allow you to make an informed decision on whether you should use spinal decompression therapy.
+By understanding how and what spinal decompression is, it will allow you to make an informed decision on whether you should use spinal decompression therapy.

 What are the indications of non-invasive spinal decompression therapy?

 Spinal decompression therapy may be helpful if you have any of the following conditions:

 Sciatic pain- this is pain which travels down the back of your leg.
 Sciatic pain may also cause weakness

 Bulged disks or disc herniations- People who have one of these two conditions usually present with low back pain which can potentially run down your leg

 DDD (Degenerative disk disease)- This is when the disks in your spinal column have been worn out and are not helping your spine the way they used to

 Injured nerves- Some people who have had nerve injuries may also benefit from spinal decompression therapy.